FLAME: Federated Learning Across Multi-device Environments: : Federated Learning Across Multi-device Environments

-In \system{}, each device computes its unified utility and reports it to the server.
-In the next round, the server sorts all the devices by their unified utility value in a descending order, and select the top $C$ devices subject to the constraint that they are distributed across $\frac{C}{\rho}$ users.
+Finally, to strike a balance between accuracy, convergence time, and energy efficiency, we multiply the three utilities to obtain a unified utility metric for device $i$ in round $r$ is as follows: In \system{}, each device computes its unified utility and reports it to the server.
+In the next round, the server sorts all the devices by their unified utility value in a descending order, and select the top $C$ devices subject to the constraint that they are distributed across $\frac{C}{\rho}$ users (or more if there are users with less than $\rho$ available devices).